 (3 + 9 + 5) / 3 = 5.7 hrs

-The advantage of three-point estimating is that it reduces risk – by taking into account best, worst case and most likely outcomes, you get a project estimation which takes into account some of the uncertainty and risk in a task.
+The advantage of three-point estimating is that it reduces risk – by taking into account best, worst case, and most likely outcomes, you get a project estimation which takes into account some of the uncertainty and risk in a task.

 The only real disadvantage of three-point estimating is that it takes a bit longer to do!

-Estimate all the individual parts and add them together to get the total
+Estimate all the individual parts and add them together to get the total.

 When you’re at the point of creating a statement of work, it can be helpful to do a bottom-up estimate.
-Bottom-up estimating uses a work breakdown structure (WBS) which you can take from your project plan, and breaks down a project into its individual tasks which are then estimates separately and then added together to calculate the total project cost.
+Bottom-up estimating uses a work breakdown structure (WBS) which you can take from your project plan, and breaks down a project into its individual tasks which are estimated separately and then added together to calculate the total project cost.

 The advantage of the bottom-up estimating technique is that it’s most accurate and by being granular, enables robust tracking of a project’s progress against the estimate.
-You know very quickly if a project is going over budget is tasks start taking longer than were estimated.
+You know very quickly if a project is going over budget if tasks start taking longer than were estimated.

 The disadvantages of bottom-up estimating is that it’s time-consuming to produce, and can only really be used when you know all the details about every task in a project.
 Also, by becoming very granular (and estimating at a task level) it can sometimes inflate the cost of an estimate.
 For this reason, it’s a great technique to use alongside analogous estimation, when you’re trying to validate the appropriateness of your estimate.

 Which Estimation Techniques Should You Use?

 There’s no right or wrong estimating method – you just need to use an appropriate estimation technique for the budget, timeline, and stage that a project is at.
 Obviously, the more accurate a cost estimation method is, the costlier and more time consuming the process of producing it becomes.